Birdie MCP Server

 ### Known Limitations

-* **No workspace filtering** — the assistant sees all data in the organization, regardless of workspace configuration.
+* **Workspace filtering** — unless workspaces are enabled for your organization, the assistant sees all data in the organization regardless of workspace configuration.

 * **Session expiry** — sessions may expire periodically depending on token lifetime.
 Your client will prompt you to re-authenticate when needed.